-- Every blog you post will be extracted (first 200 words only) and beautifully displayed on this site with links back to your own site
+- Every blog you post will be partially extracted and beautifully displayed on this site with links back to your own site

 - Every blog you post will be searchable on this site and promoted via Recent/Popular links, Related Articles links, Categories and Tags and any other way we can think of

-- Every blog you post will be tweeted (and Retweeted a few times) to our Twitter followers and shared with our Facebook fans – we will do our best to ensure everyone we know sees it!
+- Every blog you post will be tweeted to our Twitter followers and shared with our Facebook fans – we will do our best to ensure everyone we know sees it!

 - Your author box – with bio, pic and links to your site and Twitter profile – will appear at the bottom of every one of your blog extracts on this site (we love to big up our Mates)